Skip to main content

 API credentials

 To use our API, you'll need 2 credentials: shop_domain and api_token.
+To find them:

 1. From your Judge.me admin, go to Settings > Integrations.